bimedia-fr/architect-oracle-pool/README.md

     }
 }];
 ```
+* `pools` :  Defines the oracle pools configs
-* `url` :  Defines the oracle url to use for connection
+* `pools.poolName` :  Defines a oracle pool config to connect a particular database service

 ### Usage